State Administration of Foreign Exchange: Branches

 SAFE has branches and offices in all provinces, autonomous regions and municipalities.
 As of 2005, it had 36 branch offices, 298 central sub-branches and 508 sub-branches.

 It has branches in Hong Kong, Singapore, London and New York.

-The Hong Kong office (华安公司 SAFE Investment Company Ltd) was set up just in June 1997, before the transfer of sovereignty of Hong Kong, and served an important role in defending the value of the Renminbi and Hong Kong dollar's peg to the US dollar against international speculators.
+The Hong Kong office (华安公司 SAFE Investment Company Ltd) was set up just in June 1997, before the handover of Hong Kong, and served an important role in defending the value of the Renminbi and Hong Kong dollar's peg to the US dollar against international speculators.
 It was a minor outpost for SAFE for several years, with only about $20bn in funds under management.